joshuar/go-hass-agent/docs/scripts.md

 Go Hass Agent supports utilising scripts to create sensors.
 In this way, you can extend the sensors presented to Home Assistant by the agent.
-Note that as the agent is a "mobile app" in Home Assistant, any script sensors will be associated with the Go Hass Agent device in Home Asssistant.
+Note that as the agent is a “mobile app” in Home Assistant, any script sensors will be associated with the Go Hass Agent device in Home Assistant.

 Each script run by the agent can create one or more sensors and each script can run on its own schedule, specified using a Cron-like syntax.